11/09/2017

 This offer is available to members on selected extras and packaged covers.
 There’s no waiting period so you can upgrade your cover and receive the benefit straight away – contact Medibank on 132 331 to check your cover or learn more here.

-Before applying for any form of credit, always read the full terms and conditions.
-Learn more.
+*Approved customers only.
+Before applying for any form of finance, read the full terms and conditions.

 If you’re discouraged by the upfront cost of laser eye surgery, you may be surprised to learn that the procedure can actually save you money in the long run when compared to the ongoing expense of prescription glasses or contact lenses.
 Learn more.